Chen Pinlin

 In August, a court in Shanghai held a closed-door pre-trial meeting, which Chen’s lawyers Li Guobei and Yuan Mao said were illegal.
 The lawyers also accused the court of denying them access to case documents.
 In the indictment, prosecutors accused Chen of “knowingly spreading fabricated false information on the internet, causing serious disruption of public order; reposting and quoting remarks that insult national leaders, damaging the national image and seriously endangering national interests.”

-Yuan, Chen’s lawyer, in a September 26 post on Chinese blogsite Weibo said that Chen told them the cells at the detention center were overcrowded and he had to sleep sideways and was only allowed to go outside once a month.
+Yuan, Chen’s lawyer, in a September 26 post on Chinese blogsite Weibo said that his client told him the cells at the detention center were overcrowded and he had to sleep sideways, and he was only allowed to go outside once a month.